-Department of Sociology, Anthropology, Social Work, and Criminal Justice
+Department of Sociology, Anthropology, Social Work and Criminal Justice

-Dr. Susan C. Vickerstaff, Chair
+Dr. Larry C. Ingram, Interim Chair

 103 Sociology Building

 The various programs housed in the department are all designed to provide students with a solid understanding of social processes, social institutions, and the linkages between the individual and the larger social reality.
-In addition to the educational goals articulated in the university catalog, all faculty in the department are committed to:
+In addition to the educational goals articulated in the University catalog, all faculty in the department are committed to:

 Such students gain not only a perspective on social life, but they also absorb detailed knowledge about the organization of society.
 They learn, for example, a variety of ways by which families may be structured, and how different structures may affect opportunities for economic success.
 They learn that religious denominations with divergent beliefs sometimes have very similar problems, and can provide a sizable list of factors other than belief that may affect what church a person attends.
 Knowledgeable students can describe similarities and differences between preindustrial and industrial societies, or between rural and urban dwellers in the same society.